sherbacov/zsnapd/README.md

 * replicate2_full_clone: Full clone of dataset and all sub ordinate datasets and properties
 * replicate_receive_save: If transfer fails create a save point for resuming transfer
 * replicate2_receive_save: If transfer fails create a save point for resuming transfer
-* replicate_receive_no_mountpoint: Remove mountpoint from sent properties
+* replicate_receive_no_mountpoint: Remove mountpoint from received properties.
+Defaults to True if replicate_send_properties or replicate_full_clone is set.
-* replicate2_receive_no_mountpoint: Remove mountpoint from sent properties
+* replicate2_receive_no_mountpoint: Remove mountpoint from received properties.
+Defaults to True if replicate_send_properties or replicate_full_clone is set.
+* replicate_receive_umount: Don't mount received dataset.
+Defaults to True if replicate_send_properties or replicate_full_clone is set.
+* replicate2_receive_umount: Don't mount received dataset.
+Defaults to True if replicate_send_properties or replicate_full_clone is set.
 * replicate_send_compression: zfs send using compressed data from disk
 * replicate2_send_compression: zfs send using compressed data from disk
 * replicate_send_raw: zfs send using raw data from disk